Submission Guide

 How much time will it take to review my application?

 We try to review all applications within 30 days of submission.
-But this can vary depending on the volume of applications received at any given time.
+However, this can vary depending on the volume of applications received at any given time.
 You can read our review policies and process for more detail.

 Where can I track the status of my application?